longknot/git-pkgs/README.md

 This does not necessarily mean that we use the *latest* version of a package.
 We will not upgrade to a newer version unless it is already required by one of the packages.

 ### Worktrees
 When a package is added through `git pkgs add`, you will need to specify three arguments.
-An example:
+Example:
 ```bash
 git pkgs add pkgs/author/repo https://github.com/author/repo 1.0
 ```